Are you planning to become a Beijing Expat? Maybe you are already in Beijing and are looking for more info on life in China’s capital?

 The Beijing Expat Guide provides great information and resources for new or soon-to-be Beijing expats.
 But even if you have been in Beijing for a while already, you may still find some useful new info and maybe want to contribute your own experiences.

-We, my husband and I, moved to Beijing from the US in 2011.
+We, that is my husband and I, moved to Beijing from the US in 2011.
 This was not our first international move, and it will not be our last.
 The way we move across countries, actually continents, is pretty much on our own, without the support of a big company that sends us on an all-expenses-paid 3-year assignment with return ticket.
 We do our own research and figure things out by just doing them, finding help independently when we need it.

 By now we have settled in and learned a lot about life in Beijing.
 One thing we learned is that there are many resources available but not one single place to find everything you need to know when starting out in Beijing.